 Take a peek inside the West Wing

 For the very first time, we’ll be inviting you to venture into the west wing of the house this spring and help us shape its future.
 We’re starting a project to open this new space to visitors and we’d like you to help us decide how the rooms should be used.
-Look out for opportunities to join a guided tour, see the options and cast your vote - coming soon.
+Look out for opportunities to join a guided tour, see the options and cast your vote from April to June.

 What's cooking in the kitchen?

 Imagine visiting Wallington to be greeted by the smell of cooking as you step through the door.
 Our costumed interpreters will be cooking tasty 1930s recipes on the recently installed Aga in our cosy kitchen, most Wednesdays and Friday from 12 - 3pm.
 Pop in to see them and find out what's on the menu or just warm up next to the stove.